||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 1966 - The John V. and Roberta E. Parham House, 2312 Bedford Avenue, Raleigh.
 Built by John V. Parham, an administrator at Shaw University.
 The only Modernist house in its neighborhood,Oberlin Village, a black community established in the late 1860's by freed slaves.
 Sold in 1997 to Faye and Christian Lawrence.
 Sold in 1999 to Tara and Lars Pressley.
 Sold in 2000 to Gail Peter Borden and Brooke Johnson.
 Sold in 2006 to M. Ruth Little.

 1966 - The James M. and Eloise F. Potter, Jr. House, 9433 Baker Road, Zebulon NC.
 The plans were purchased from a publication and modified by Bill Quan, an NCSU city planning student.
 The contractor was Floyd Edwards of Zebulon.
-Deeded in 1976 to Eloise F. Potter, still owner as of 2014.
+Deeded in 1976 to Eloise F. Potter.
+Deeded around 2015 to her daughter Crystal.

 1967 - The James and Betty Bost House, 1512 Delmont, Raleigh.
 Designed and built by James Bost, who worked in the shop at the NCSU School of Design.
 As of 2011, they had lived there 44 years.